BeauchampJ/StockAnalysis/README.md

 # StockAnalysis
+---
+## Disclaimer
+This is still a work in progress so it's missing a lot of the features that will be later implemented

+---
+## About
-Program created that allows importation of stock data and analysis of said data
+Program that allows importation of stock data and analysis of said data.
+Created by Jacob Beauchamp

+---
+## Repository Contents
+- mainAnalysis.m
+- - Main file that covers bulk of content found in repository
+- csv_files
+- - Folder where the user can drop csv files